Monday, March 25, 2013

 Danava on stage

 Danava are from Portland, Oregon.
 I have used a Slowbone (see Vol40) cover that appears on their 2011 album 'Hemisphere Of Shadows'.
 They have been around since the early 2000's and they played at Roadburn in 2008 and 2012.
-There have been three Danava albums to date, reveling in a mix of stoner rock, space rock, glam and all things good about heavy 70s metal.
+There have been three Danava albums to date, revelling in a mix of stoner rock, space rock, glam and all things good about heavy 70s metal.
 I have seem them twice and can confirm they are the real deal live; a full-on guitar bombast attack band.
 Tempered with the occasional moog-out, they're as close as you're going to get to going back in time to the days of the best stuff.
 Their current line-up is Gregory Meleney (voxs, guitar, synth), Zachariah Dellorto Blackwell (bass), Matt Oliver (drums) and Andrew Forgash (guitar).

 Here's a few questions I fired at Gregory, founder of the band, for this comp: